gracelau1/Energy-Management-System/markdownpages/BusinessCase.md

 # Price Comparison

-To get energy savings quantification based on unique dataset of clients, EnergyScout advisory tool for EMS could be deployed for **<1% the cost** of a normal energy audit offered by EMS companies.
+To get a energy savings quantification, EnergyScout advisory tool for EMS could be deployed for **<1% the cost** of a normal energy audit offered by EMS companies.

 | **Feature** | **Current EMS vendors** | **EnergyScout** |
 | ----------- | ----------- |--|